Secure Your Users' Identity

 - PHONE: At the prompt, select Always approve from this location.

 - DESKTOP: Log out of Sia’s account and log in again.
 Voila!
-You’re not prompted for a password.
+You’re not prompted for approval.
 Salesforce Authenticator recognizes that Sia’s logging in to her Salesforce account again using the same device and at the same location.
 Access granted automatically!

 Any time Sia tries to log in from a different location, she can add the location to the Salesforce Authenticator list of trusted locations.
 To view the list and other account details, Sia selects the information icon which opens the accounts details page.